lexin-chen/cpp_projects/README.md

 4. Store round number as an integer variable.
 5. Store score as an integer variable.
 6. Start a while loop that runs until the user enters `quit` or the deck of words runs out.
-    a.
-Generate a random number between 0 and the length of the list of words.
+    - Generate a random number between 0 and the length of the list of words.
-    b.
-Add 1 to the round number.
+    - Add 1 to the round number.
-    c.
-Print the round number and the word at the index of the random number.
+    - Print the round number and the word at the index of the random number.
-    d.
-Ask the user if they guessed the word correctly.
+    - Ask the user if they guessed the word correctly.
-    e.
-Store the user's answer in a variable.
+    - Store the user's answer in a variable.
-    f.
-If the user enters `quit`, exit the program.
+    - If the user enters `right`, add 1 to the score.
-    g.
-If the user enters `right`, add 1 to the score.
+    - If the user enters `wrong`, minus 1 from the score.
-    h.
-If the user enters `wrong`, minus 1 from the score.
+    - If the user enters `pass`, do nothing.
-    i.
-If the user enters `pass`, do nothing.
+    - If the user enters `quit`, exit the program and print final score.
-    j.
-If the user enters `quit`, exit the program and print final score.
+    - If the user enters anything else, print an invalid answer message.
-    k.
-If the user enters anything else, print an invalid answer message.
+    - Remove the word from the list of words.
-    l.
-Remove the word from the list of words.
+    - If the list of words is empty, exit the program and print final score.
-    m.
-If the list of words is empty, exit the program and print final score.
+7. Loop back to step 6 or exit the program if the user enters `quit` or the deck of words runs out.

 [Source Code](charades.cpp)